 This report should be used in conjunction with the Dropped Calls cell in Access Watch in order to identify the reasons that calls are being dropped.

-For information about dropped calls and a list of disconnect codes, see More about Dropped Calls.
+For information about dropped calls and a list of disconnect codes, see More about Dropped Calls on page 100.
+To create an Account Disconnect Report, see Creating an Account Disconnect report on page 352.